Get in Touch

 The Essentials – The Material – What Are You Going to Say

-• Performing a needs analysis
+• Conducting a needs analysis

-• Writing the basic outline
+• Drafting the basic outline

-• Researching, writing and editing
+• Researching, writing, and editing

 • Establishing a clear purpose